Only two types of people ask, “How long do AC units last?”. These are:

 - People who’re looking to buy a new air conditioner.

-- People who have an existing AC unit for about 10-20 years and are wondering if they have to replace it.
+- People who have an existing AC unit for about 10-20 years and wonder if they have to replace it.

 Air conditioners don’t last forever.
 In due time, they have to be replaced.
 That’s why the new buyers should differentiate between different timespans of ACs they’re looking to buy.
 On the other hand, if you see that your AC unit is producing noises or doesn’t cool as effectively as in previous seasons, it makes sense to ask if you need to replace it.